-Flattening Layer in a Convolution Neural Network
+Flattening Layer in a Convolutional Neural Network

-- The action of the flattening layer in a convolution neural network (such as in the digit classifying architecture) is to convert a tensor into a vector (list) before it is inputted to the fully-connected layers before classification. - This action is illustrated in the graphic above, where each channel in the tensor is first separated from the it and then vectorized.
+- The action of the flattening layer in a convolutional neural network (such as in the digit classifying architecture) is to convert a tensor into a vector (list) before it is provided as input to fully-connected layers before classification. - This action is illustrated in the graphic above, where each channel in the tensor is first separated from it and then vectorized.